About Mill Falls

 David M. Sarvai (Chair) is a lifelong Manchester New Hampshire resident, who served abroad in the US Air Force for 11 years.
 He is a veteran of the Gulf and Bosnian War, and Kosovo conflict.
 He is currently the Vice President of Application Engineering for DSCI, which is a regional internet/telephone service provider.
 Prior to DSCI, he worked for DRC as a network security manager.
 He completed undergraduate degrees from University of Maryland University College (Europe) in Computer Sciences and Italian Studies, and an Applied Science degree from the Community College of the Air Force.
 He earned numerous industry certifications in both Computer and Security standards.
 He is active with Make-A-Wish, Friends Of Jaclyn, and Flashes of Hope organizations.
 David lives in Manchester with his two children, both of whom attended Mill Falls.

 Rachel A. Marziano (Secretary) works at NH Total Home Care in Manchester as the Operations Director and Bookkeeper.
 She attended Liberty University in Lynchburg, VA, and later became an Initial Operations Instructor and lead flight attendant with Atlantic Coast Airlines while living and working out of Boston, DC and NYC.
 She and her husband, Nick, reside in Manchester and are involved in community work locally and state-wide.
-She also sits as the presiding Treasurer for the Manchester Hillside Middle School PTO.
+Rachel has been involved in each of the schools their children have attended, including by serving as Treasurer for the Manchester Hillside Middle School PTO.
 She and her family are active hikers and, to date, have hiked through 20 National Parks.
-She and her husband have three children; two attend Mill Falls and one has graduated and is now attending Bishop Guertin High School.
+All three of the Marziano children attended Mill Falls.

 Jay Allen (along with partner David Gibson) created JDS tFlooring Associates, LLC in 2001.
 JDS is dedicated to the Builders’ and Developers’ growing needs offering programs, systems, and pricing to specifically target the builder and developer market.
 They are one of the leading floor installers in the New Hampshire area.
 Jay is also a committed and engaged community members with a focus on helping children in NH.
 Including: PAL, St Jude’s, Toys for tots, even play the Jolly old Fella every year for 35 years.
 He has done many fundraising events from Golf events … to a Charity event for CASA in Manchester for a number of years.
 Jay lives in Bedford and next year we will be welcoming his first grandson to Mill Falls - his mom is our Student Support Coordinator.

 Dan Calegari has a long-time track record as an engaged New Hampshire citizen working on both the community level and in the world of electoral politics at home and abroad.
-Dan served as a Peace Corps Volunteer in a small town in Northeast Iran during the late 1970′s, later returning to Iran as a Language Proficency Examiner for a private company.
+Dan served as a Peace Corps Volunteer in a small town in Northeast Iran during the late 1970′s, later returning to Iran as a Language Proficiency Examiner for a private company.
 Once back in the states, he worked as a community organizer for Community Action establishing a 10-site food co-operative serving over 1000 families in rural NH.
 In 1988, Dan established Barwind Corporation in Manchester.
 He ran that small business, which specialized in home window replacement and siding, for nearly 20 years.
 During those years, Dan served as the Volunteer Development Director for the NH Autism Society, and has been a long-time volunteer for the Spaulding Youth Center in Tilton.
-Presently, he is serving as the Manchester Coordinator for Southern New Hampshire Services, working mostly with refugee-related programs.
+Later, he served as the Manchester Coordinator for Southern New Hampshire Services, working mostly with refugee-related programs.
 Dan worked on six presidential campaigns and virtually every congressional and gubernatorial race in NH since 1975.
 Before joining the Southern New Hampshire Services team, he served as Special Assistant for Constituent Services for Senator Jeanne Shaheen.
-Originally from western Massachusetts, Dan came to NH in the 1970s where he lived first in the north country, later relocating to Deerfield, where he and his wife, Libby, raised their two, now adult-aged, sons.
-Dan and Libby currently live in Manchester.
+Originally from western Massachusetts, Dan came to NH in the 1970s where he lived first in the north country, later relocating to Deerfield, where he and his family lived for most of his children’s childhood.
+Dan has two now adult-aged, sons. and currently lives in Manchester.

 Rick Loeffler may be best known for his many years as the owner of Shorty’s Roadhouse, a casual, family-friendly, and lively Tex-Mex restaurant known for its colorful, slightly kitschy “roadhouse” atmosphere, which blends Mexican decor with diner vibes and 80s music.
 At its height he had seven locations spread throughout the state.
 Rick has since sold Shorty’s but remains engaged with our community.
 For many years, he served as Trustee of SNHU and was involved in some of the earliest conversations about the founding of a public Montessori school in New Hampshire that would later become Mill Falls.
 Rick was part of the group of longtime business leaders who developed the idea and organization of Manchester Proud, and he remains focused on exploring ways to support young people in our state.
 He lives with his wife in Bedford, NH.